SADDLE

 Click on the title to see more images

-Shild is a piece of armor designed to be carried on the left arm and in front of the body as a defense against swords, lances, arrows, etc. and made in many different shapes and sizes.
+Shield is a piece of armor designed to be carried on the left arm and in front of the body as a defense against swords, lances, arrows, etc. and can be made in many different shapes and sizes.
 It is mostly shaped like a “U” but with a broad top and pointed bottom and often decorated with heraldic bearings.

 The photos show a cross section of ways to make shields in ceramics.

-(b , c, d) These are different shields done on different size tiles using the Majolica method of decorating.
+(b, c, d) These are different shields done on different sized tiles using the Majolica method of decorating.

-(e, f, g) The last three are designs of six tiles, which we use them to put round a shield required by a customer.
+(e, f, g) The last three are designs of six tiles, which we used to put round a shield oredered by a customer.

 Other words with a very similar meaning; heraldry, coat of arms, arms, crest and emblems.

-Shivering, and peeling are defects in glazed; it shrinks too much for the clay when fired, causing it to peel.
+Shivering and peeling are defects in glazes; it shrinks too much for the clay when fired, causing it to peel.

-Shirking is an unwanted reduction in sizes of products like wool or cotton, caused in by overheating while being washed, In pottery clay shrinks with the heat of firing, this is accepted by all potters and taken into account when producing work that has to be an exact size.
-The higher the temperature the more clay shrinks, so all pieces that have to fit together must be fired to the same temperature.
+Shrinking is an unwanted reduction in the size of products like wool or cotton, caused in by overheating while being washed, In pottery clay shrinks with the heat of firing, this is accepted by all potters and taken into account when producing work that has to be an exact size.
+The higher the temperature, the more the clay shrinks, so all pieces that have to fit together must be fired to the same temperature.

 es: TAMICES

-Sieves can be square or sound, with wooden or metal frames, of different measurements and made up with mesh of different seizes.
-Powders and liquids are passed through to clean and separate any lumps or foreign bodies that might exist, which also to help integrate the different products being mixed.
+Sieves can be square or sound, with wooden or metal frames, of different measurements and made up with mesh of different sizes.
+Powders and liquids are passed through to clean and separate any lumps or foreign bodies that might exist, which also help to integrate the different products being mixed.

 Sieves